-The SLICE-DCC is designed to drive, among other devices, laser diodes.
+The SLICE-DCC is designed to drive, among other devices, laser diodes, quantum cascade lasers, and semiconductor amplifiers.
 In order to be in US FDA compliance for driving lasers:

-- There is a 5 s delay between turning on the current and the current beginning to flow.
-During this period, a warning light will flash on the front panel of the SLICE-DCC. - The key switch on the rear panel must be in the on position (where you cannot remove the key). - The interlock connector on the rear panel must be shorted either with the 50 Ω terminator supplied with the device or via an external circuit including, for instance, a (closed) entranceway.
+- The key switch on the rear panel must be in the on position (where you cannot remove the key). - The interlock connector on the rear panel must be shorted either with the 50 Ω terminator supplied with the device or via an external circuit including, for instance, a (closed) entranceway.